 Popups can help you do many beneficial things on your site.
 For example, showing discount coupons, sales, announcements and much more.
 With them, you could easily boost interaction on your site and turn more leads into conversion.
+You can also create a Divi video lightbox to explain products or services on your website in a creative way.
 Therefore, if you’re looking for a way to create Divi popups on your site, then in this tutorial, you’ll learn to do that easily.

 We’ll use the highly popular and bestselling Divi popup builder plugin available at the Divi Marketplace — Divi Modal Popup.
 Using this plugin, you’ll not only create popups for Divi but even enhance their working to suit your multiple requirements.

 Step 1 — Get & Install Divi Modal Popup Plugin

 Before we start building our popups for Divi, we must get the Divi Modal Plugin from Divi Marketplace.
 It’s the #1 popup builder plugin for Divi that enables you to create different types of popups such as Divi video lightbox, opt-ins, exit-intent and more.